-Regulation 72 requires a PCBU to ensure, so far as is reasonably practicable, that while work is being carried out in a confined space, the concentration of any flammable gas, vapour or mist in the atmosphere of the space is less than 5 per cent of its lower explosive limit (LEL).

-The maximum penalty for contravening sub-regulation 72(1) is \$6 000 for an individual and \$30 000 for a body corporate.
+- 236. Regulation 72 requires a PCBU to ensure, so far as is reasonably practicable, that while work is being carried out in a confined space, the concentration of any flammable gas, vapour or mist in the atmosphere of the space is less than 5 per cent of its lower explosive limit (LEL). - 237.
+The maximum penalty for contravening sub-regulation 72(1) is \$6 000 for an individual and \$30 000 for a body corporate. - 238.
 Sub-regulation 72(2) provides that if not reasonably practicable to limit the atmospheric concentration of any flammable gas, vapour or mist in the atmosphere of the confined space is equal to or greater than 5 per cent but less than 10 per cent of its LEL, the PCBU must ensure that any worker is immediately removed from the space unless a suitably calibrated, continuous-monitoring flammable gas detector is used in the space.
-The PCBU must ensure that any worker is immediately removed from the space of any flammable gas, vapour or mist in the atmosphere of the continuous-monitoring flammable gas detector is used in the space.
-The PCBU must ensure that any worker is immediately removed from the space if the concentration of any flammable gas, vapour or mist in the atmosphere of the confined space is equal to or greater than 10 per cent of its LEL.
+The PCBU must ensure that any worker is immediately removed from the space if the concentration of any flammable gas, vapour or mist in the atmosphere of the confined space is equal to or greater than 10 per cent of its LEL. - 239.
 The maximum penalty for contravening sub-regulation 72(2) is \$6 000 for an individual and \$30 000 for a body corporate.